-Illustrations in this section may include component used on vehicles that comply with requirements of California Air Resource board (CARB).
+Illustrations in this section may include components used on vehicles that comply with requirements of the California Air Resource board (CARB).

-The position-air filter may change depending upon the vehicle r one to smoke in an area where vehicles are being fueled.
+The position of the air filter may change depending upon the vehicle model.
 The air filter components are the same regardless of the position of the air filter.